 - Respecting the space(s): Read the description of the channel you are posting in and ask if it’s the best spot for your questions or comments.
 Do not post the same message or link in more than 3 channels within 48 hours.
 Although you are welcome to post your message(s) in #everybody, try to find the best place for your post and trust it will reach the desired audience (for example, you can also post fundraising posts in #mutual-aid).

 Understand that some channels are meant for specific subsets of the community, and respect those boundaries by not joining those spaces if they are not for you (even if they are public).
-Use threads to organize discussions to avoid repeat notifications and help keep the space organized.
+Use threads to organize discussions to avoid repeat notifications and keep posts to less than 1250 characters (roughly around 200 words) to help keep the space organized.

 Always provide context for why you are sharing a link (don't do "link bombing" aka posting a link with no context, it feels suspicious and bot-like).
 Try to avoid sharing more than 2-3 links in one go (this can be overwhelming).
 If sharing multiple links, remove the preview (it takes up unnecessary space).
 Avoid cross-posting the same links more than 3 times within 48 hours, as it can feel spammy.